What Determine the Selling Price at Auction?

 When the weather turns bad, auctions are usually moved indoors and held at the property's lounge / dining room.
 When this happens, the double whammy of bad weather, and enclosed space often results in lower auction prices.

-Asking visitors to remove footwear can feel intrusive, extending wait times at the door and dampening emotional connection to the home.
-Our buyers agents are at the forefront of receiving these unfiltered feedback.
-The number of times our buyer clients complained or refused to attend open for inspections if there is a "Shoes-off" policy tells us that this is really a crowd dampener.
+The number of times our buyer clients complains or refuses to attend open for inspections if there is a "Shoes-off" policy tells us that this is really a crowd dampener.
 The crowded mess of shoes at open for inspections is hardly the way to greet visitors.
-The mess often cause confusion, frustration and anxiety right before the guest enters the property.
+The mess often cause confusion, frustration and anxiety right before the guest enters the property, killing any "love at first sight" vibes.
 Crowds that should be buzzing turn impatient, shortening tempers, inspection durations and lowering perceived value.
-Our buyers agents know a shoes-off rule often signals a poor auction and sales results and a chance to pick up good deals for our clients.
+Our buyers agents know a shoes-off rule often signals a poor auction and sales results and sees this as opportunities to pick up good deals for our clients.

 The Surprising Factor that Can Reduce a Property Price